cloud-here/portfoliowebsitepractice/README.md

 The inspiration for this website was from examples of W3School.
 Here is the link: https://www.w3schools.com/w3css/tryw3css_templates_parallax.htm# Practice for parallax scrolling and other practice.
+The pictures are not mine and credits to the owner.
+I took random wallpapers.